-Effective February 5, 2007, EHI completed its conversion and IPO.
-The earnings per common share-basic and diluted-for the period February 5, 2007 through March 31, 2007 was calculated using only the net income available to common stockholders for the period after the conversion, as shown on the consolidated statements of income.
-The weighted average shares outstanding-basic and diluted-was calculated based on EHI's actual outstanding stock for the period February 5, 2007 through March 31, 2007, which was 53,527,907 shares.
-EHI's outstanding options have been excluded in computing the diluted earnings per share for the period February 5, 2007 through March 31, 2007 because their inclusion would be anti-dilutive.
+The earnings per common share-basic and diluted-for the period February 5, 2007, through June 30, 2007, was calculated using only the net income available to common stockholders for the period after the IPO, as shown on the consolidated statements of income, and the weighted average shares outstanding during the same period.
+The Company's outstanding options have been excluded in computing the diluted earnings per share for the period February 5, 2007, through June 30, 2007, because their inclusion would be anti-dilutive.